zambbo/OSS-FINALPROJECT/README.md

 ![main screen](main_screen.png)

-If you go into one of them, you will see the article.
+There are **green, red buttons**.

+You can delete particular articles by clicking **red button**.

+You can see the article contents when you **green button**.
-There are also the links for that article too.
+There are also the link for that article too.

 ![article screen](sub_screen.png)

 ## License